dotnet/csharpstandard/standard/variables.md

 A property invocation and an indexer invocation (either `get` or `set`) is treated as a function invocation of the underlying accessor by the above rules.
 A local function invocation is a function invocation.

-#### §ref-span-safety-a-value Values
+#### 9.7.2.6 Values

-A value's ref-safe-context is the nearest enclosing context.
+A value’s ref-safe-context is the nearest enclosing context.

 > *Note:* This occurs in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
 It is also consistent with arguments corresponding to `in` parameters.

-#### §ref-span-safety-constructor-invocations Constructor invocations
+#### 9.7.2.7 Constructor invocations

-A `new` expression that invokes a constructor obeys the same rules as a method invocation (§ref-span-safety-function-invocation) that is considered to return the type being constructed.
+A `new` expression that invokes a constructor obeys the same rules as a method invocation ([§9.7.2.5](variables.md#9725-function-invocation)) that is considered to return the type being constructed.

-#### §ref-span-safety-limitations Limitations on reference variables
+#### 9.7.2.8 Limitations on reference variables

 - Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type shall be captured by lambda expression or local function.
 - Neither a `ref` parameter nor a parameter of a `ref struct` type shall be an argument for an iterator method or an `async` method.